High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods

 \subsubsection{Complete case analysis}

-By default, most data analysis software either fails in the presence of missing values or defaults to list-wise deletion wherein only complete cases are used for the analysis \citep{R:2020, pandas:2020}.
-As the default behavior of most analysis tools, complete cases analysis (CC) remains a popular missing data treatment in the social sciences, despite its well-known flaws (\citealp[8]{rubin:1987}; \citealp[9]{vanBuuren:2018} \citealp{baraldiEnders:2010}).
-Therefore, we included CC as a practical benchmark.
+By default, most data analysis software either fails in the presence of missing values or defaults to analyzing only the complete cases \citep{R:2020, pandas:2020}.
+As the default behavior of most statistical software, complete cases analysis (CC) remains a popular missing data treatment in the social sciences \citep{peughEnders:2004, littleEtAl:2013}.
+CC can also be a useful approach in certain scenarios \citep{whiteCarlin:2010}.
+For example, when the analysis model is a linear regression of $y$ onto a set of predictors, $\bm{X}$, CC yields valid inferences if the missingness depends only on $\bm{X}$ and not on $y$ (\citealp[p.
+43]{littleRubin:2002}; \citealp{littleZhang:2011}).
+However, even in this case, CC can be inefficient as it uses a reduced sample size compared to what could be used through proper imputation (\citealp[p.
+42]{littleRubin:2002}; \citealp{schaferGraham:2002}).
+Furthermore, unless the data are missing completely at random (MCAR), CC can bias parameter estimates (\citealp[p.
+8]{rubin:1987}, \citealp{schaferGraham:2002}).
+Nevertheless, the continued popularity of CC makes it an important benchmark method.